lemoynelibrary/lemoyne/README.md

-# Le Moyne Library LibGuides v2 Bootstrap Redesign Project
+# Le Moyne Library Bootstrap-Based Web Redesign Project

 For two months, from late May to the beginning of August, 2017, I worked with the Bootstrap framework system provided in LibGuides v2, creating, along the way, a code repository to preserve and document the changes I made to the Library’s new website design.
 The repository also documents code used in other support files such as LibGuides custom JS/CSS code, custom LibGuides header and footer elements, LibGuides page templates, and Library image files.
 As I’ve been doing version control on all these files locally using Git, I thought, as the August 7 go-live date for LibGuides approached, that it was time to push out the work done so far to my Github repository.